 Can I say I love, love, love these guidelights.
 I bought these Snappower Guidelights, but a lot of companies make them now.
 You simply unscrew your light switch or plug outlet cover and screw on this new one.
 No wiring at all!
 How awesome is that?!

 Use these guidelights in hallways, in kitchen backsplash outlets, and bathrooms so that you can avoid turning off lights at night, but still have a nice low light to help you walk around safely.
-You can also use these as a nightlight in a kids room.
-This is my personal favorite use because my kids can’t unplug and play with these. 🙂

 This isn’t really a DIY, but it is an awesome find and an easy way to get quality speaker sound in your backyard.
 So, I had to share it.
 This smallish carry around speaker provides BIG, BIG sound.
 And, it sounds really great, even when it’s loud.
 I use this Aomais Go Bluetooth Speaker in my garage or when we are by the pool.